 Focus on Your Summary Sentence

-Before you even begin looking at what is out there, it is important to take time to write your dream job description.
-This forces you to concretely specify what is the ideal - and logical - next step, and prevents you from settling for whatever jobs pop up first online.
+Before you even begin looking at what is out there, it is essential to write your dream job description.
+This forces you to specify the ideal - and logical - next step and prevents you from settling for whatever jobs pop up first online.

 Instead, you spend your time looking for what comes as close to your vision as possible.
 Without the vision, you risk blindly applying to too many jobs or settling for a poor fit.
 This process also empowers you to critically analyze your past experiences, interests, skills, and education to understand what makes you relevant to your ideal position.
 Having a solid grasp of that understanding is the only way you will ever get hired.

 Next, it is important to narrow your focus to one country (and one city if possible).
 This was one of the biggest mistakes I made in my search, looking everywhere from Rio de Janeiro to New Delhi.
 I considered it “keeping my options open.”
 In reality, such a broad search inhibited my ability to strategically do what is necessary for any successful job hunt: build a network in that location and spend time understanding what is available to do there.